-The new ISO 16890 standard for filter testing and assessment is likely to replace EN 779 by mid-2018.
-In future, filter efficiencies will be determined with regard to the particulate classes PM1, PM2,5 and PM10, as well as coarse dust.
+The ISO 16890 standard for filter testing and assessment replaced the previous EN 779 standard in mid-2018.
+Now, filter efficiencies will be determined with regard to the particulate classes PM1, PM2,5 and PM10, as well as coarse dust.
 The ISO 16890 standard is thus based on the same evaluation parameters used by the WHO and other environmental authorities.

 In Europe, EPA, HEPA and ULPA filters are subject to classification according to EN 1822 for filtration efficiency and zero leakage.
 HEPA and ULPA filters are also subject to individual tests.
 The international standard ISO 29463 is based on European standard EN 1822 and will probably replace this standard in the future.
 Both standards are based on the latest particle counting methods.

 Filter media used in dust removal machines is tested according to the SBM dust class DIN EN 60335-2-69 appendix AA.
 The maximum degree of penetration decides whether a filter material is classified as an L, M or H class.